puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 You can see all the facts by running `facter -p`
 {% endtip %}

 Please write down the IP address for the VM as you will need it to access the PE Console.
-Next, in your browser's address bar, type in: `https://<ip-address>`, and press Return (Enter) to load the PE Console.
+Next, in your browser's address bar, type in: `https://<ip-address>`(type in the IP address for the VM instead of `<ip-address>`), and press Return (Enter) to load the PE Console.

 Awesome!
 You are at the doorstep of the PE Console.
 Enter the login information below to gain access: